milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "(I'm not cut out for this acting business. . .)"

-CH2_Emi: "(Well, at least he didn't question it too much.)"
+CH2_Emi: "(Well, at least he didn't question me about it too much.)"

 CH2_Emi: "Everything ready to go?
 Shall we start shooting?"

 *Izumi gives a thumbs up, indicating that he's ready to go.*

-*He heads off towards a bridge in the distance, beginning to snap photos without a word.*
+*Without another word, he heads off towards a bridge in the distance, beginning to snap photos of the scenery.*

 CH2_Emi: "(Hmm, I should probably let him focus on his own thing.
-He looks pretty content as is.)"
+He seems pretty content as is.)"

-CH2_Emi: "(Hopefully, this trip will help him find the perfect shot he's been searching for.)"
+CH2_Emi: "(Hopefully, this trip will help him figure out what his photos are missing.)"

-CH2_Emi: "(In the meantime, let's explore the park!)"
+CH2_Emi: "(In the meantime, maybe I'll go and explore around for a bit!)"

 *I turn on my feet and decide to follow the trail, eager to discover what the park has to offer.*